naubertbonn/ICPSRDemo/README.md

 add
 Change locally to sync online
 And now I change online to sync locally
-New line again now locally
-and again new line online
+New line again now locally online change to this line and again new line online